dswatson/prePSORT/Scripts/Response_Script.md

 Differential Expression Analysis
 ================================

-We now export the results of each contrast with the following functions, which modify `limma`'s default `topTable` output by replacing the classic [Benjamini-Hochberg FDR](https://www.jstor.org/stable/2346101) with [Storey's *q*-values](http://people.eecs.berkeley.edu/~jordan/sail/readings/storey-annals-05.pdf), which offer greater power for measuring [genomewide significance](http://www.pnas.org/content/100/16/9440.full).
+We now export the results of each contrast with the following code, which modifies `limma`'s default `topTable` output by replacing the classic [Benjamini-Hochberg FDR](https://www.jstor.org/stable/2346101) with [Storey's *q*-values](http://people.eecs.berkeley.edu/~jordan/sail/readings/storey-annals-05.pdf), offering greater power for measuring [genomewide significance](http://www.pnas.org/content/100/16/9440.full).
 We also rename/reshuffle columns for a clean, consistent output.

 ``` r
 # At time